Rudolf Carnap: Career

 Carnap, whose socialist and pacifist beliefs put him at risk in Nazi Germany, emigrated to the United States in 1935 and became a naturalized citizen in 1941.
 Meanwhile, back in Vienna, Schlick was murdered in 1936.
 From 1936 to 1952, Carnap was a professor of philosophy at the University of Chicago.
 During the late 1930s, Carnap offered an assistant position in philosophy to Carl Gustav Hempel, who accepted and became one of his most significant intellectual collaborators.
 Thanks partly to Quine's help, Carnap spent the years 1939–41 at Harvard University, where he was reunited with Tarski.
 Carnap (1963) later expressed some irritation about his time at Chicago, where he and Charles W. Morris were the only members of the department committed to the primacy of science and logic.
 (Their Chicago colleagues included Richard McKeon, Charles Hartshorne, and Manley Thompson.)
 Carnap's years at Chicago were nonetheless very productive ones.
 He wrote books on semantics (Carnap 1942, 1943, 1956), modal logic, and on the philosophical foundations of probability and inductive logic (Carnap 1950, 1952).

 After a stint at the Institute for Advanced Study in Princeton (1952–1954), he joined the UCLA Department of Philosophy in 1954, Hans Reichenbach having died the previous year.
 He had earlier refused an offer of a similar job at the University of California, Berkeley, because accepting that position required that he sign a loyalty oath, a practice to which he was opposed on principle.
 While at UCLA, he wrote on scientific knowledge, the analytic–synthetic distinction, and the verification principle.
 His writings on thermodynamics and on the foundations of probability and inductive logic were published posthumously as Carnap (1971, 1977, 1980).

-Carnap taught himself Esperanto when he was 14 years of age.
-He later attended the World Congress of Esperanto in Dresden in 1908.
-He also attended the 1924 Congress in Vienna, where he met his fellow Esperantist Otto Neurath for the first time.